cpraveen/numa/simpson.md

 \end{aligned}
 $$

+where we used result from [](#sec:propdivdiff) on derivative of divided differences.
 Now we can apply the integral mean value theorem

 $$
 \begin{aligned}